wminhyuk/wminhyuk.github.io/src/index.md

 heroImage: /images/curry_light.webp
 heroImageDark: /images/curry_dark1.jfif

-heroText: 'team blog@sunsin.shop'
+heroText: 'team blog@seo-sigma.shop'
-title: team.sunsin
+title: team.seo-sigma

 tagline: We are a professional team that works affectionately, and above all, grows with our colleagues.